NotBlue-Dev/EAST/README.md

 - Go to the "replay" source in "Main scene" and set the file you saved as playlist (should be named Replay 2022)<br />
 - Click create in OBS section on EAST, (if audio or source are missing, click again)<br />
 - Go to "Main scene", "replay" source, right click : Hide transition>Fade>1100ms and Show transition>Fade>700ms<br />
+- If you had to change the screen size in EAST app you might have to adjust some sources like "replay" or "EchoCapture"

 ### EchoVR section Configuration